DR. TEO WAN LIN

 Do acne dermatologists in Singapore prescribe Accutane?

 Finally, the other category of oral medication would be isotretinoin, or Accutane and other brand names.
-Isotretinoin is a vitamin A-derived drug that is extremely effective in the treatment of cystic acne.
+Isotretinoin is a vitamin A derivative drug that is extremely effective in the treatment of cystic acne.
 It is also a suitable treatment for moderate, persistent acne.
 This refers to patients who have had moderate acne symptoms that did not respond to first-line topical or oral antibiotic treatment.
-Isotretinoin can be prescribed by your acne dermatologist.
-It’s very important for individuals to understand that the treatment of acne targets at returning the skin to a blemish-free state.
+Your acne dermatologist can prescribe Isotretinoin, which is a prescription-only medication.
+It is very important for individuals to understand that the treatment of acne targets at returning the skin to a blemish-free state.
 However, when one stops oral medications, topical creams are very important and essential in the maintenance of skin.

 Treating teenagers with acne